NVIDIA/MatX/docs/_sources/build.rst.txt

 MatX requires **CUDA 11.4** or higher, and **g++ 9.3** or higher for the host compiler.
 Clang may work as well, but it's currently untested.
 Other requirements for optional components are listed below.

-.. warning:: Using MatX will an unsupported compiler may result in compiler and/or runtime errors.
+.. warning:: Using MatX with an unsupported compiler may result in compiler and/or runtime errors.

 Build Choices
 =============